RNLI Grace Darling Museum

 When news of the rescue spread, Grace Darling and her father became national heroes.
 Grace, in particular, was feted in the national press and became an incredibly popular celebrity.
 There was a thriving market in Grace Darling memorabilia and she was given gifts by nobility and royalty.

-Tragically, Grace died just 4 years late of tuberculosis, prompting an outpouring of grief across the nation.
+Tragically, Grace died just four years later of tuberculosis, prompting an outpouring of grief across the nation.

 The family lived in the lighthouse, built just 1m above the jagged rocks.
 It was a bleak and remote place to live, with no space for basics like a kitchen garden.
 The family of 11 people lived in one ground floor room, with bedrooms on the floors above.